shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_14/README.md

     • Use a sample template - In this we have given saveral option like LAMP Stack.
 We can select them and use them.<br/>
     • Create template in designer - In this we can create our own template.<br/>

-4. For our case click on use a sample template
+4. For our case select use a sample template.

 5. Select the sample code (Lamp Stack)<br/>
    LAMP - Linux Apache MySQL PHP